Catfishing is a Sellers Family Tradition

 “Around 1995 or 96, Big John began fishing from a pontoon boat,” said Eric Sellers.
 “It is a favorite of many Santee Cooper catfish anglers today, including myself.”

 A lot of the early fishing was on the rope with Carolina rigs and 2-ounce sinkers.
-When John and his daddy, Gene Sellers, started fishing the lake they didn’t have a depth finder.
+When John and Gene Sellers, started fishing the lake they didn’t have a depth finder.
 They would use a rope with a knot tied every 2 feet.
 They simply fastened a brick to the end of the rope, let it out to the bottom, and counted knots to check the depth of water.